jeremytammik/tbc/a/1925_2022_1_bld_inst_dev.md

 ### Revit 2022.1 SDK and RevitLookup Installer

-Exciting news and a lot of changes to RevitLookup:
+Exciting news with a lot of changes to RevitLookup and The Building Coder samples:

 - [Revit 2022.1 SDK released](#2)
 - [`WallCrossSection` vs. `WallCrossSectionDefinition`](#3)